TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 Alex smiled and slipped the phone back into his pocket.
 Maybe his last big idea wouldn't be so lonely after all.

-Before leaving, he glanced back one more time at the words he'd written in the condensation.
-They were still there, defying the entropy of evaporation:
+Before leaving, he glanced back one more time at the Clojure definition he'd written in the condensation.
+It was still there, defying the entropy of evaporation:

 ```clojure
 (def cljonic "Clojure's laconic gift to embedded developers")